bandanishanth/Mailer/README.md

 # Mailer
 A Simple Mailer Program that can send multiple emails using Python.

-Description:
+# Description:

-This Project came about when i saw my AMC (Academic Monitoring Chairperson ) manually typing out Emails to parents (62 of them!).
+This Project came about when i noticed my AMC (Academic Monitoring Chairperson ) manually typing out Emails to parents (62 of them!).

 This problem screamed for the need to automate it.